Thailand: Sports

 Volleyball is rapidly growing as one of the most popular sports.
 The women's team has often participated in the World Championship, World Cup, and World Grand Prix Asian Championship.
-They have won the Asian Championship twice and Asian Cup once.
-By the success of the women's team, the men's team has been growing as well.

-Takraw (Thai: ตะกร้อ) is a sport native to Thailand, in which the players hit a rattan ball and are only allowed to use their feet, knees, chest, and head to touch the ball.
+They have won the Asian Championship twice and the Asian Cup once.
+Takraw is a sport native to Thailand in which the players hit a rattan ball and are only allowed to use their feet, knees, chest, and head to touch the ball.
 Sepak takraw is a form of this sport which is similar to volleyball.
-The players must volley a ball over a net and force it to hit the ground on the opponent's side.
-It is also a popular sport in other countries in Southeast Asia.
 A rather similar game but played only with the feet is buka ball.

-Snooker has enjoyed increasing popularity in Thailand in recent years, with interest in the game being stimulated by the success of Thai snooker player James Wattana in the 1990s.
-Other notable players produced by the country include Ratchayothin Yotharuck, Noppon Saengkham and Dechawat Poomjaeng.

-Rugby is also a growing sport in Thailand with the Thailand national rugby union team rising to be ranked 61st in the world.
-Thailand became the first country in the world to host an international 80 welterweight rugby tournament in 2005.
-The national domestic Thailand Rugby Union (TRU) competition includes several universities and services teams such as Chulalongkorn University, Mahasarakham University, Kasetsart University, Prince of Songkla University, Thammasat University, Rangsit University, the Thai Police, the Thai Army, the Thai Navy and the Royal Thai Air Force.
-Local sports clubs which also compete in the TRU include the British Club of Bangkok, the Southerners Sports Club (Bangkok) and the Royal Bangkok Sports Club.